 Tips for Avoiding Housing Scams

 First and foremost, begin your housing search with an established company that screens the hosts.
 Furnished Finder, who also owns TravelNurseHousing.com, is familiar with the needs of travel nurses and the challenges they face when it comes to avoiding scams which is why every landlord on FF must pass a background check before their listing goes live.
-Verifying the landlord’s identity is a time-consuming and expensive process for a housing site, but it is also one of the reasons Furnished Finder is probably the highest-regarded travel nurse housing site in the industry.
+Verifying the landlord’s identity is a time-consuming and expensive process for a housing site.
+Still, it is also one reason Furnished Finder is probably the highest-regarded travel nurse housing site in the industry.

-In case you find housing somewhere else and want a second-opinion to make sure you’re not speaking to a scammer, you can even submit for a free owner verification report from Furnished Finder as well.
+In case you find housing somewhere else and want a second opinion to make sure you’re not speaking to a scammer, you can even submit a free owner verification report from Furnished Finder as well.
 This is the same report they use to screen their landlords on their site, but they don’t charge the traveler a dime.

 You can also do some sleuthing of your own